 CHEM 5810 Introduction to Polymeric Materials (LEC 3.0)

 A basic study of the organic chemistry of natural and synthetic high polymers, their inherent properties and their uses in plastic, fiber, rubber, resin, food, paper and soap industries.
 Credit may not be given for both Chem 5810 and Chem 4810.
 Prerequisite: Chem 1320 or Met Eng 1210.
 (Co-listed with MS&E 5810).

 CHEM 5819 Polymer Synthesis and Characterization Lab (LAB 2.0 and LEC 1.0)

 Laboratory experiments dealing with polymerization syntheses and solution, bulk and solid properties will be presented.
 Each student will prepare polymers and carry out all characterization experiments on actual samples.
 Credit may not be given for both Chem 5819 and Chem 4819.
-Prerequisite: Chem 4810 or Chem 5810 or Chem Eng 375, preceded or accompanied by Chem 1100 or an equivalent training program approved by S&T. (Co-listed with MS&E 5819).
+Prerequisite: Chem 4810 or MS&E 4810 or Chem 5810 or MS&E 5810 or Chem Eng 5310, preceded or accompanied by Chem 1100 or Chem 5100 or an equivalent training program approved by S&T. (Co-listed with MS&E 5819).

 CHEM 5850 Introduction to Coating Chemistry (LEC 3.0)

 Study of the basic principles of protective coatings with particular reference to the paint and varnish industry.
 Classifications, manufacture, properties and uses of protective coatings.
 Credit may not be given for both Chem 5850 and Chem 4850.
 Prerequisite: Chem 1320 or Met Eng 1210.
 (Co-listed with MS&E 5850).

 CHEM 6000 Special Problems (IND 0.0-6.0)